neicnordic/dcache-endit-provider/README.md

 ### Polling provider

-To use a provider that polls for changes, use:
+To use a provider that polls for changes, define a nearline storage in the dCache admin interface:

 ```
 hsm create osm the-hsm-name endit-polling -directory=/path/to/endit/directory
 ```